ElucidataInc/polly-docs/docs/Getting Started/Admin Dashboard.md

 To enable an account click on the meatball menu for the relevant user and then click on *Enable*.

 ![Enable user](../img/Admin_Dashboard/10_Admin_Dashboard_Enable_User.png) <center>**Figure 10.** Enable user</center>

+**Note:**

+*   As mentioned above, a disbaled user account is not counted as part of the group account limit.

 ## Delete User